hazelcast/hazelcast-jet-demos/tensorflow/README.md

 and save it.
 The result of the training is in the [`data/model`](data/model) subdirectory.

-The input of the model is a the text of a review, the output is probability of the review being positive or negative, a number in range of 0..1.
+The input of the model is the text of a review, the output is probability of the review being positive or negative, a number in range of 0..1.
 The words in the input are encoded using the word index.